airwolff/competitor-analysis-framework/Phase 1-Competitor Analysis Prompts V2.md

     * Analyze threats posing the greatest risk.
 * **Strategic Recommendations:** (Suggest potential recommendations derived logically from the SWOT analysis.
 Prioritize based on impact/feasibility.
 Note: These recommendations are derived logically solely from the limited competitive data summarized in the SWOT context and require significant strategic validation based on broader market knowledge and internal company capabilities/context)
     * For each key Weakness identified in the SWOT, suggest one potential differentiating strategy for our company.
-    * For each key Opportunity identified in the SWOT, suggest one way our company could potentially leverage it against **Bandcamp**.
+    * For each key Opportunity identified in the SWOT, suggest one way our company could potentially leverage it against **https://subvert.fm/**.
     * For each key Strength of the competitor identified in the SWOT, suggest one potential defensive measure for our company.
-    * Identify the most likely and impactful competitive responses **Bandcamp** might make to our company's potential moves (based on their strategy, strengths, weaknesses derived from the context).
+    * Identify the most likely and impactful competitive responses **https://subvert.fm/** might make to our company's potential moves (based on their strategy, strengths, weaknesses derived from the context).
 (Note: This analysis is inherently speculative, based only on the competitor's inferred strategy, strengths, and weaknesses derived from the limited provided context.)
 [Analysis]
-    * **Potential 'White Space' Opportunities:** Based on the competitor's weaknesses, target market limitations, and identified market opportunities, suggest potential strategic 'white space' areas where our company could establish a unique advantage uncontested by **Bandcamp**.
+    * **Potential 'White Space' Opportunities:** Based on the competitor's weaknesses, target market limitations, and identified market opportunities, suggest potential strategic 'white space' areas where our company could establish a unique advantage uncontested by **https://subvert.fm/**.
 [Analysis]
     * Identify monitoring priorities moving forward (link to Stage 5).
 * **Information Gaps:**
     * [List points where lack of information impacts the SWOT analysis or recommendations]